Skip to main content

 A unique and experimental game mechanic.
 An open world awaits the player and offers challanges and pushing rythms.

-• The map design can be confusing and lacks clear navigation, often leading players to get lost.
+• The game can be confusing due to a lack of clear objectives and navigation aids, leading to frustration when players get lost.

 • gameplay